Best practices for avoiding w88 casino terminology

 - &w88 casino;Respectful Disability Language: Here’s What’s Up!”
 National Youth Leadership Network and Kids As Self Advocates, 2006.

-James L. Cherney is an Associate Professor in the Department of Communication Studies at w88 casino of Nevada, Reno.
+James L. Cherney is an Associate Professor in the w88 casino Studies at the University of Nevada, Reno.
 His 2019 book w88 casino Rhetoric: How We Know, Value, and See Disability is available w88 casino Pennsylvania State University Press.